 Browning butter doesn’t mean burning it.
 But don’t worry if you are not a master chef; as long as you pay attention, it’s not complicated:

-6. Continue to stir the butter in the saucepan off the heat.
-It will continue to darken and develop a nutty smell, but you are less likely to burn the butter.
+- Continue stirring the butter in the saucepan off the heat.
+It will continue to darken and develop a nutty smell, but you are less likely to burn it.

 What to Serve With This Spaghetti Factory Mizithra Cheese Recipe

-At the restaurant, you can get bread or salad, but at home, you have many more choices.
+You can get bread or salad at the restaurant, but at home, you have many more choices.
 Here are just a few:

 How to Store the Leftovers